JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 **Please note:** The offcanvas menu will only be activated and viewed when accessing the website from a portable device.

-To edit the row settings, click the icon according to the figure below and then go in style tab.
-To take the theme settings, leave according to the next image.
+To edit the row settings, click the row icon according to the figure below and then go into the style tab.
+To copy the settings from the demo, set them according to the next image.

 ![Top Right Row](screen_style_row.png)
 ![Top Right Row](gif_edit_row-offcanvas.gif)